-The UNSW Big Data in the Biological, Earth and Environmental Sciences (BEES3041) course teaches you to analyse and interpret real and challenging data.
+The UNSW Big Data in the Biological, Earth and Environmental Sciences (BEES3041) and BEES9041 course teaches you to analyse and interpret real and challenging data.
 This 10-week course combines theory with practice, allowing you to conduct a research project supervised by our course lecturer.
 All our lecturers are world-leading scientists and are ready to impart their knowledge and experience.

 Students and researchers in Environmental Sciences have a wide range of quantitative skills in analytical and data processing software.
 Environmental statistics are used in many fields, from health and safety to research institutes and government.
 Today, there’s an increasing need to present transparent data supported by statistical analysis.
 This course will ensure that you can apply statistical methods to environmental sciences and justify scientific research and conclusions.